Variational Sequential Optimal Experimental Design using Reinforcement Learning: Numerical experiment details

-\textbf{Hyperparameters.} The hyperparameters are listed in \cref{tab:hyper_conv_diff}.
-We only use vsOED with the TIG formulation.
-For the linear mapping in the output layer of the GMM net, we transform the output of the GMM mean net of the PoI posterior predictor to a range of $[-1, 2]$, and the output of the GMM standard deviation net of the PoI posterior predictor to a range of $[10^{-5}, 1]$ for all PoIs.
-For the goal-oriented QoI posterior predictor, we transform the output of the GMM mean net to a range of $[-15, 3]$, and the output of the GMM standard deviation net to a range of $[10^{-5}, 4]$.
+\paragraph{Hyperparameters} \Cref{tab:hyper_conv_diff} presents the hyperparameter settings for this case. this case.
+For the `Linear mapping' in the GMM net, we map the PoI GMM mean to $[-1, 2]$, PoI GMM standard deviation to $[10^{-5}, 1]$, QoI GMM mean to $[-15, 3]$, and QoI standard deviation net to $[10^{-5}, 4]$.
 The truncated normal distribution is used on all PoIs with support $[0, 1]$.